timersys/geo-redirects/README.txt

 == Changelog ==
+= 1.3.7.1 =
-= 1.3.7 =
+* Fixed bug where search engines where not being excluded from redirects = 1.3.7 =
 * Fixed issue with query string in destination url
 * Geo rules are not automatically moved to the bottom